What Is Brainspotting? (And How It’s Different From Talk Therapy)

 What Brainspotting Is

-Brainspotting is one of several brain-body therapy approaches I incorporate in my practice.
+Brainspotting is one of several brain–body approaches I incorporate in my therapy practice.

 It works from a simple observation: where you look can influence what you feel.